Canon 100D vs Panasonic GF3

 It is notable that the 100D has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 100D and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the 100D was followed by the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 100D and GF3 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Panasonic GF3 Manual.

 Review summary